jangj8523/scan-c-dev/README.md

 # scan-c-dev

-Building a Lidar Scanner in C
+Building a Lidar Scanner in C for fun